artsy/artsy.github.io/source/_posts/2012-02-03-reliably-testing-asynchronous-ui-w-slash-rspec-and-capybara.markdown

 The above test is "reliable" within some limits.
 It works as long as all the necessary asynchronous events run within a timeout period.
 But what if they don't?
 What if the test hardware is taking a break from flushing to disk?
 Or waiting on Google Analytics when the network cable is unplugged, which shouldn't affect the outcome of the test?
 These external issues make this code very brittle, so everyone keeps increasing the default timeout values.

 A winning strategy to avoid this is to introduce explicit wait controls inside the tests.
-These wait `Capybara.default_wait_time` for a truthy result and no longer force you to know which method in Capybara waits for a timeout and which doesn't.
+These wait `Capybara.default_wait_time` for a true result and no longer force you to know which method in Capybara waits for a timeout and which doesn't.
 It effectively breaks up a single wait into multiple waits.

 Consider a widget that needs to be saved by making a postback.